mozilla/anodejsholidayseason/localization.md

 That said, you can always go with a newer, more modern setup and add the missing features paper cut by paper cut.
 Just, please, look at Gettext and other older systems for API inspiration.
 They have millions of people hours of usage behind them.

+## String wrangling

+The good news is that the GNU Gettext tools only have to be installed on the machine where the L10n wrangler is going to do that work.
+This can be an automated process, or the work of an individual.

+The following tasks are done in this phase

+* First time extraction of strings from the software
+* Extracting new, changed, or detecting deleted strings in later releases
+* Preparing the PO files for hand off to localizers
+* Resolving conflicts and marking strings which have changed or been deleted

+Developers won't need these tools on their machines and the runtime Node.js system can be blissfully ignorant of them, but `msginit`, `xgettext`, `msgfmt` and other GNU Gettext tools are a powerful way to manage catalogs of strings.

 ## Node.js modules
 Now that we understand the technical requirements of our Node.js app, let's look at how this was done for Mozilla Persona.